 Transfer your old credits.

 If you attended an accredited university in the past and are now returning to college, some of your old credits might transfer.
 It’s not a guarantee; a 2014 study showed that nearly 40% of all first-time transfer students lost all their previously earned credits.
-It is worth at least a try.
+It is at least worth a try.

 The main problem with credit transfer is that schools label and teach their courses differently.
 A class on “Global Change Biology” at one school may be more compatible with “Evolution” at another.
 Generally, prerequisite classes, like Calculus I for example, are the same at all institutions, and are thus more likely to transfer.
 Here are some things that colleges look for when considering transfer credits: